 Notebook documents: a representation of all content visible in the web application, including inputs and outputs of the computations, explanatory text, mathematics, images, and rich media representations of objects.

-See the installation guide on how to install the notebook and its dependencies.
+See the installation documentation for directions on how to install the notebook and its dependencies.

 Main features of the web application¶